zulip/zulip/docs/tutorials/new-feature-tutorial.md

   `realm_waiting_period_threshold_custom_input` is only shown for with the right state of `realm_waiting_period_threshold`.

-Finally, update `server_events_dispatch.js` to handle related events coming from the server.
+Finally, update `server_events_dispatch.ts` to handle related events coming from the server.
 There is an object, `realm_settings`, in the function `dispatch_normal_event`.
 The keys in this object are setting names and the values are the UI updating functions to run when an event has occurred.